AditiAnmol/Inventory-Management/README.md

 #CS649

-#Assignment 4
+#Assignment 5

-Building on the previous assignment by taking advantage of MongoDB and other tools.
-Eliminating the array-based storage of the application and instead, creating a new MongoDB database and collection.
-Reconfiguring the inventory management application to begin creating data within and retrieving data from the MongoDB database.
+In this assignment, you will again build on your previous assignment.
+In this assignment you will focus on routing and adding update and delete APIs to your application.

 Steps to setup and start the project